kdaui/posts/README.md

 index.html - The main website of this page

-She Dis On My Cord Till I Ping - goes to a website in which you can type in and send a message to my discord server consisting of me and my best friends

 ascii.html - Ascii generator

 sbw.html - Builds the main (kdaui.github.io/index.html) website in front of your eyes